System Design Space

 • ACID defines baseline transaction guarantees

-• The Saga pattern decomposes distributed transactions into steps
+• the Saga pattern splits a distributed transaction into steps with compensations instead of rollback

 Who is this book for?